itsGovi/SQL_Enigma/Phase 2/The Questions (2).md

 ---

 These 100 questions cover an extensive range of SQL challenges, building both theoretical understanding and practical skills necessary for real-world data analysis.
 Let me know if you’d like tailored guidance for any question!

+make the question a bit more hard -> increase the learning curve on that question and give me the updated version of it